 Berkeley primarily manages client portfolios on a discretionary basis.
 Clients grant Berkeley discretion over their account by providing authorization in the advisory agreement.
-This authorization gives Berkeley the authority to determine, without first obtaining specific client consent, the securities to be bought or sold, the amount of the securities to be bought or sold, the broker/dealer used for execution of client transaction, and the commission rate paid by the client.
+This authorization gives Berkeley the authority to determine, without first obtaining specific client consent, the securities to be bought or sold, the broker/dealer used for execution of client transaction, and the commission rate paid by the client.
 Clients wishing to use the services of third-party managers will also grant Berkeley the discretion to hire, fire or reallocate funds to those managers.
 When managing client accounts, investment discretion is limited only by specific instructions, guidelines and/or mandates provided by clients in writing and to which Berkeley agrees.